 September 2019 Sandy Pond School celebrates its 150th birthday.

-Spring/summer 2020 Completion of remaining installment of work on Phase IA of Sandy Pond School Restoration & Preservation Project
+Spring/summer 2021 Completion of Sandy Pond School Restoration & Preservation Project